krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 }
 ```

-Finally, we can run edge constraints:
+Finally, we can iterate the code we've written over our clues:

 ```js
 const iterateEdgeConstraints = state => {